2023 PMP Musical Theatre Competition Categories

 People’s Choice Award The Nalda $250.00

 How do I enter The PMP Musical Theatre Sing-Off ?
-You can enter the 1st round of the PMP 2022 Sing Off by participating in the PMP 2022 Musical Theatre Song Circle on May 29th and May 30th or by submitting a video of yourself performing a musical theater selection and a $10.00 viewing fee to firstname.lastname@example.org by May 30 at 11:59 pm.
-From these song circle/video performances, 4 to 5 performers will be chosen for each category to compete in the Sing Off.
+You can enter the 1st round of the PMP 2023 Sing Off by participating in the PMP 2023 Musical Theatre Song Circle OR by submitting a video of yourself performing 1 musical theater selection and a $25.00 viewing fee to firstname.lastname@example.org by June 12th at 11:59 pm.
+From these song circles/video performances, 4 to 5 performers will be chosen by a team of judges and the Musical Theatre Song Circle adjudicator for each category to compete in the Sing Off.

 Can I do a monologue with my selection?
 Yes, but be aware the monologue cannot be more than a 30 second time limit.